cmbaughman/apex-lang/CSVParser.md

   `public static String ESCAPE_MODE_DOUBLED`

-  Double up the text qualifier to represent an occurance of the text qualifier.
+  Double up the text qualifier to represent an occurrence of the text qualifier.

   * ####ESCAPE_MODE_BACKSLASH

   `public static String ESCAPE_MODE_BACKSLASH`

-  Use a backslash character before the text qualifier to represent an occurance of the text qualifier.
+  Use a backslash character before the text qualifier to represent an occurrence of the text qualifier.

 ##Example